Refined product formulas for Tamari intervals: Aknowledgements

 \section{Aknowledgements}

 VP thanks all participants of the ``2023 Barcelona Workshop: Homotopy theory meets polyhedral combinatorics'' (Mónica Blanco, Luis Crespo, Guillaume Laplante-Anfossi, Arnau Padrol, Eva Philippe, Julian Pfeifle, Daria Poliakova, Francisco Santos and Andy Tonks) where the question to understand the $f$-vector of the cellular diagonal of the associahedron was raised.
 VP is particularly grateful to Guillaume Laplante-Anfossi for various discussions on the cellular diagonal of the associahedron and for an amazing number of suggestions on the presentation of the paper, and to Francisco Santos for suggesting the rightmost picture of \cref{fig:diagonalAssociahedron}.
 VP thanks \'Eric Fusy for suggesting the bijective approach of \cref{subsec:triangulations} and answering technical questions on this approach.
-We are grateful to Pierre Lairez for suggesting the approach of \cref{sec:binomialSums}.
-We also thank Frédéric Chapoton, Florent Hivert, and Gilles Schaeffer for interesting discussions and inputs on this paper.
-Finally, we are grateful to anonymous referees for various comments and suggestions on previous versions of this paper.
+We also thank Frédéric Chapoton, Florent Hivert, Pierre Lairez, and Gilles Schaeffer for interesting discussions and inputs on this paper.
+Finally, we are grateful to anonymous referees for various comments and suggestions on previous versions of this paper, and in particular to the referee of Elect.~J.~Comb. for conjecturing \cref{prop:referee1}.